 What to Expect at Your Office Visit

 - Do a physical exam, including a pelvic exam.

 - Ask you about your relationships, current sexual practices, attitude towards sex, other medical problems you might have, medicines you are taking, and other possible symptoms.

 Get treatment for any other medical problems.
 This may help with problems with sex.

 - Your provider may be able to change or stop a medicine.
-This can help with sex problems.
+This can help with sexual problems.

 - Your provider may recommend that you use estrogen tablets or cream to put in and around your vagina.
 This helps with dryness.